Colorado Horseback Riding Trails and Maps

 CO 1.3 mi Crushed Stone

 The Van Bibber Creek, Park and Trail all owe their name to Isaac van Bibber, an early settler to the area.
-The trail begins on Oak Street and heads west in the swathe cut by the creek through the...
+The eastern terminus of the trail lies on Oak Street and heads west in the swathe cut by...

 Register for free!